webosose/website/content/en/blog/posts/2019-10-29-webos-ose-2-0-0-release.md

 **Firmware-Over-the-Air (FOTA)** is a technology that facilitates wireless firmware upgrade on a device.
 In an era of connected cars, FOTA is becoming a requirement in the automotive context.

 This release provides a FOTA solution based on [libostree](https://ostree.readthedocs.io/en/latest/), an upgrade system for Linux-based operating systems that performs atomic upgrades of complete filesystem trees.
-For overview of the solution and how to set up FOTA, see [Firmware-Over-the-Air Setup Guide]({{< relref "setting-up-fota" >}}).
+For overview of the solution and how to set up FOTA, see Firmware-Over-the-Air Setup Guide.

+{{< note >}}
+The FOTA feature had been retired since webOS OSE 2.16.0.
+{{< /note >}}

 ## SoftAP support